-I am a PhD student in the Cognitive Reconfigurable Embedded Systems (CORES) Lab in the Electrical Engineering department at the University of California, Los Angeles (UCLA).
-I'm working under the supervision of Dr. Danijela Cabric.
+I am a PhD student in the Electrical and Computer Engineering department at the University of California, Los Angeles (UCLA).
+I'm a member of the Cognitive Reconfigurable Embedded Systems (CORES) Lab, where I'm working under the supervision of Dr. Danijela Cabric.

 I have held summer research internships at Qualcomm Research (Wireless R&D division) in San Diego, CA, and Nokia Bell Labs in Arlington Heights, IL.

-I have received my master's degree from Queen's University and my bachelor's from the American University of Sharjah (AUS) in April 2014 and June 2012, respectively.
+I have received my master's degree from Queen's University, ON, Canada, and my bachelor's from the American University of Sharjah (AUS), United Arab Emirates, in April 2014 and June 2012, respectively.